sai21gajula/Article-Recommendation-System-/README.md

 - **F1 Score**: Combines precision and recall into a single metric to provide a balanced view of model performance.
 - **NDCG (Normalized Discounted Cumulative Gain)**: Evaluates the ranking quality of the recommended articles, giving more importance to highly relevant articles appearing earlier in the list.

+### Model Performance

+#### Hybrid Model:
+- **Recall@5**: 0.316287
+- **Recall@10**: 0.434416
+- **MRR**: 0.445120
+- **NDCG**: 0.526664

+#### Collaborative Filtering:
+- **Recall@5**: 0.268346
+- **Recall@10**: 0.401048
+- **MRR**: 0.264244
+- **NDCG**: 0.548831

+#### Content-Based:
+- **Recall@5**: 0.188187
+- **Recall@10**: 0.271925
+- **MRR**: 0.294764
+- **NDCG**: 0.495701

+### Key Insights

+- The hybrid recommendation model demonstrates superior performance in terms of recall and MRR, making it the best overall model for recommending relevant items.
+- The collaborative filtering model excels in ranking quality, as indicated by the highest NDCG, though it falls behind in recall metrics.
+- The content-based model performs the least effectively among the three.

+---

+This README provides a comprehensive overview of the project, including the structure, installation steps, usage instructions, and results of the model evaluations.
+If you have any questions or need further details, feel free to reach out!
+Contributing
+Contributions are welcome!
+Please read the CONTRIBUTING.md for guidelines on how to contribute to this project.

+License
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contributing
 Contributions to this project are welcome.
 To contribute:
 1. Fork the repository.